Critical non-local spatial branching processes with infinite variance conditioned on survival: Introduction

 where $\alpha\in (0,1]$ and $\ell$ is a slowly varying function at 0.
 The author showed that the survival probability decays as a regularly varying function at zero with index $-1/\alpha$.
 Furthermore, Slack established the Yaglom-type limit

 where $\tilde{\ell}$ is a slowly varying function at $\infty$.
 In \cite{slack1972further}, Slack also proved the converse: if the left-hand side of previous equality converges to a non-degenerate limit for all points of continuity, then the generating function must be of the form \eqref{eq:genh}.
-In addition, the case where the generating function is given by \eqref{eq:genh} with $\alpha = 0$ was studied in \cite{nagaev2007critical}.
+In addition, the case where the probability generating function is given by \eqref{eq:genh} with $\alpha = 0$ was studied in \cite{nagaev2007critical}.

-These results have since been extended to critical multi-type Galton–Watson processes with infinite variance by Vatutin \cite{vatutin1977} and by Goldstein and Hoppe \cite{Goldstein_Hoppe}.
-More recently, Vatutin \cite{vatutin2021} generalized these findings to the case of critical Galton–Watson processes with countably many types and infinite second moments.
-Additional similar extensions can be found in \cite{smadi2015reduced}.
+These results have since been extended to critical multi-type Bienaym\'e--Galton--Watson processes with infinite variance by Vatutin \cite{vatutin1977} and by Goldstein and Hoppe \cite{Goldstein_Hoppe}.
+More recently, Vatutin et al. \cite{vatutin2021} generalized these findings to the case of critical Bienaym\'e--Galton--Watson processes with countably many types and infinite second moments.
+Additional {other} extensions can be found in \cite{smadi2015reduced}.

-Asmussen and Hering \cite[Theorem 6.4.2]{AH3}, as well as Hering and Hoppe \cite{HeringHoppe}, obtained analogous results for critical non-local branching Markov processes in general state spaces, albeit under somewhat opaque assumptions.
+Asmussen and Hering \cite[Theorem 6.4.2]{AH3}, as well as Hering and Hoppe \cite{HeringHoppe}, obtained counterpart results for critical non-local branching Markov processes in general state spaces.
+Our approach differs from theirs, as our proofs {are based} on a `spine decomposition'.
+This important difference enables us to extend the results to the superprocess setting.
+We should also note that one of our assumptions is not directly comparable with the corresponding condition in~\cite{HeringHoppe}.
+A more detailed discussion of this point is provided later in Remark \ref{rem-assumptionH5}.

-Similar questions have also been addressed in the context of critical continuous-state branching processes with infinite variance.
-Kyprianou and Pardo \cite{Kyprianou_Pardo_2008} showed similar results assuming stable branching mechanisms, and their work was later extended by Ren, Yang, and Zhao \cite{RenYangZhao2014} to more branching mechanism given by a regularly varying function.
+In the context of superprocesses, similar questions have also been addressed, {for instance,} in critical continuous-state branching processes with infinite variance.
+Kyprianou and Pardo \cite{Kyprianou_Pardo_2008} showed analogous results assuming stable branching mechanisms, and their work was later extended by Ren, Yang, and Zhao \cite{RenYangZhao2014} to more branching mechanism given by a regularly varying function.
 More recently, Ren, Song, and Sun \cite{ren2020limit} investigated critical local superprocesses with spatial motion and spatially dependent stable branching.

-In this paper, we establish analogous results for non-local branching Markov processes and superprocesses with infinite second moments.
-To the best of our knowledge, our results for superprocesses are the first at this level of generality in the non-local setting.
-In addition, several of the above results are derived as special cases of our more general framework.
+Therefore, one of our main contributions lies in providing a framework that allows the extension of the infinite variance Kolmogorov and Yaglom limits to general non-local superprocess setting.
+Furthermore, this framework being robust for non-local branching processes also allow us to recover several of the previous works in this area.
+Further discussions and examples are provided in Section~\ref{sec:examples}.